Northwestern University Library

 The Northwestern University Library’s John Cage Collection is an extensive archive of primary materials documenting the life and work of the 20th century’s most revolutionary composer.
 Established by Cage in the early 1970s, the collection grew considerably over the following decades as Cage placed more and more materials at Northwestern until his death in 1992.
 Since then, the archive has been expanded further with acquisitions obtained through donation and purchase.
 As a major repository of original Cage materials, the collection supports the work of scholars worldwide and has been a source for many books, articles, and dissertations.

 Established in 2013 to promote further use of the John Cage Collection, the Northwestern University Library John Cage Research Grant is a competitive award for one or more scholars whose research requires substantial on-site use of the Cage Collection.
-Applications for the 2014-2015 academic year are being accepted now through April 1, 2014.
-The decision of the John Cage Research Grant Committee and the Northwestern University Library will be announced no later than June 1, 2014.
-Grant funds awarded must be expended between September 1, 2014, and August 15, 2015.
+Applications for the 2015-2016 academic year are no longer being accepted.
+The decision of the John Cage Research Grant Committee and the Northwestern University Library will be announced no later than June 1, 2015.
+Grant funds awarded must be expended between September 1, 2015, and August 15, 2016.